-The symmetry detector Saucy [7] used in this work runs faster when there are more colors in the graph.
-Therefore if output symmetries do not need to be detected, a modified version of the graph can be used to detect input symmetries faster.
-It is constructed similarly to the previous graph, except that no output vertices are used.
-Assume that a "pattern" is a set of output vertices in the full graph that are connected to the given term vertex, the term vertices are colored according to their output patterns - each pattern has its own color.
-Figure 3(b) illustrates the modified graph for the two-input XOR function considered in our earlier examples.
+The symmetry detector Saucy [11] used in this work typically runs faster when there are more colors in the graph and when the graph is smaller.
+Therefore if output symmetries do not need to be detected, a reduced version of the graph can be used to detect input symmetries faster.
+It is constructed similarly to the full graph, but without output vertices and potentially with more vertex colors.
+We define an output pattern as a set of output vertices in the full graph that are connected to a given term vertex.
+Further, term vertices with different output patterns shall be colored by different colors.
+Figure 3(b) illustrates the reduced graph for the two-input XOR function.

-All the minterms and maxterms of the Boolean function are used in the graph because we are focused on fully specified Boolean functions.
-However, it is also possible to extend our work to partially specified Boolean functions.
-Since we are not using such extensions in rewiring, they are not going to be discussed further.
+All the minterms and maxterms of the Boolean function are used in the graph because we focus on fully-specified Boolean functions.
+It may also be possible to extend our work to partially specified Boolean functions, but we do not pursue such extensions here.